 I’ve often heard the sentiment that exploring outside your comfort zone is one of the most effective ways to learn and grow.
 As a girl from land locked Kansas, the ocean has always been a foreign place.
 I was 19 years old the first time I laid eyes on endless stretches of salt water.

 As a photographer, underwater images have always captivated me.
 I loved the serenity and chaos all at once.
 So I began shooting in mountain lakes, streams, and canyons, but something always scared me about taking my camera into the ocean.
 When I moved to California a couple years ago I knew I would never forgive myself if I didn’t learn how to shoot in the ocean.
 It’s an ongoing process in which I’ve lost two cameras (I have a functioning underwater set up now thanks to SPL Waterhousings), and everyday in the water with my camera is a learning experience, pushing me outside my comfort zone, and sometimes pulling me over the falls.

 Photos (C) 2015 Kat Carney

-Kat Carney lives in San Diego, California and primarily shoots with a Canon 5d Mark ii, Canon Rebel T2i, and a GoPro.
-She is a photographic ambassador for the Outdoor Women’s Alliance.
+Kat Carney lives in Rhode Island and primarily shoots with a Canon 5d Mark ii, Canon Rebel T2i, and a GoPro.
 More of her work can be found on her website, instagram, and Facebook page.
-She is also featured here in the Artistry section of She-Explores.
+She also tells love stories at Swell & Stone.